Wykay/GS-Non-self-citation-Counting/README.md

 ## Procedure

-remove data/articles_id_0.json （a file recording the info of citing list）
+Remove data/articles_id_0.json （a file recording the info of citing list）

-specifiy which paper is to be counted at the beginning of 02_ ，04_，05_
+Specifiy which paper is to be counted at the beginning of 02_ ，04_，05_

-run scripts 01_ 02_ 03_ 04_05_06_ in order
+Run scripts 01_ 02_ 03_ 04_05_06_ in order

-run 08_ and the number of IEEE fellows will be printed.
+Run 08_ and the number of IEEE fellows will be printed.

 ## Result